qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. note::

     Often when you want to layout ``Text`` elements you need to differentiate between aligning the text inside the ``Text`` element boundary box or to align the element boundary box itself.
-In the former you want to use the ``horizontalAlignment`` and ``verticalAlignment`` properties and in the later case you want to manipulate the element geometry or use anchors.
+In the former, you want to use the ``horizontalAlignment`` and ``verticalAlignment`` properties and in the latter case, you want to manipulate the element geometry or use anchors.

 Image Element
 -------------

 .. issues:: ch04

 An ``Image`` element is able to display images in various formats (e.g. PNG, JPG, GIF, BMP, WEBP). *For the full list of supported image formats, please consult the Qt documentation*.
-Besides the obvious ``source`` property to provide the image URL it contains a ``fillMode`` which controls the resizing behavior.
+Besides the obvious ``source`` property to provide the image URL, it contains a ``fillMode`` which controls the resizing behavior.

 .. literalinclude:: src/concepts/ImageExample.qml
     :start-after: M1>>